algolab-quantique/Stage-A25-Zakary/MAINTENANCE.md

 This documentation assumes you have basic knowledge in C/C++ syntax and are familiar with PauliArray's Python code.

 There is currently a reformatting and renaming effort throughout the project.
-Names like 'paulicpp' will be changed to something more generic and appropriate in the near future.
+Names like 'paulicpp' will be changed to something more agnostic and appropriate in the near future.

 ## Code Convention
 ### Structure